Shinoby1992/adidas-account-gen/README.md

 # Adidas Account Generator

 ## Description
-A tool coded in Python that allows the user to generate accounts for Adidas US or Adidas UK using a catch-all domain (support for gmail tricks coming soon!).
+A tool coded in Python that allows the user to generate accounts for Adidas using a catch-all domain (support for gmail tricks coming very shortly).
 The tool supports the recent captcha requirement change by Adidas.
 Accounts are created in the format `PREFIX-RANDOMNUMBER@DOMAIN` with a random password.
 The prefix and domain can be edited in `config.json`.

 ## Requirements
 - Python 3+